NU-CCRG/Getting-Started/Jupyter_Use_Guide/01_jupyter_setup.md

 2. Activate environment (setup one if you dont have one yet, [see here](#conda-environments)

     `source activate <my-env>`

+    To see the list of environments you have: `conda env list`

 3. Install the environment within Jupyter